lotheac/AzeriteUI/README.md

 ## **I found a bug, where to report?**

 Bugs are reported over at [BitBucket](https://bitbucket.org/bigcogs/azeriteui/issues?status=new&status=open).
-You can also try hearing if the community over at our [Discord](https://discord.gg/MUSfWXd) as a solution, just keep in mind that it's not a helpdesk, the devs and mods are not there to answer your questions, and that in the end we're all just gaming enthusiasts.
+You can also try hearing if the community over at our [Discord](https://discord.gg/MUSfWXd) has a solution, just keep in mind that it's not a helpdesk, the devs and mods are not there to answer your questions, and that in the end we're all just gaming enthusiasts.

 ## **Join the community**